TUM-I5/MolSim/deliverables/sheet2/README.md

 36.70s user 0.17s system 99% cpu 37.141 total
 ```

 Which means that the simulation took 37.141 seconds to run.
-We also tried to run the simulation with default logging (where spdlog is set to *info*), which enables logging.
+We also tried to run the simulation with default logging (where spdlog is set to *info*), which enables logging and file outputs.
 We got the following results:

 ```
 42.30s user 0.37s system 98% cpu 43.251 total